 Municipalities can start to recover climate-related damages by making a legal case that fossil fuel producers should pay their fair share.

 Litigation is not a one-step process, and there are many ways to approach it.
 We’ve answered some of the most common questions relating to how a class-action lawsuit on climate contamination might take shape.
-If you have questions that aren’t below, let us know by contacting Anna, our Community Organizer.
+If you have questions that aren’t below, let us know by contacting our Community Organizer.